 - We are unable to enter into correspondence over the Internet regarding repeat prescriptions; this is to protect your confidentiality.
 So we do not reply to any of these requests or deal with any queries, please phone the prescription line on 0141 339 7869 and leave a message on the voice mail service , and one of the staff will contact you if necessary.

 - Staff who receive your request have been trained to issue prescriptions but they do not have in depth medical knowledge, so please ensure that you provide as much detail from your repeat prescription as possible.

 - The practice cannot be held responsible for any delay of your request, nor any technical failure of the system.
 It is the patients responsibility to allow enough time when ordering prescriptions.

 Please note by ordering your repeat prescription using the online form you accept the above conditions.
 If you do not receive a Practice e-mail confirming your request within one working day, this may indicate that there maybe a problem with your request.
 If this does occur we advise you to use alternative methods as described above to request your repeat medication.

-When you are discharged from hospital you should normally receive five days supply of medication.
+When you are discharged from hospital you should normally receive five/seven days supply of medication.

 On receipt of your medication requirements, which will be issued to you by the hospital, please bring this to the surgery or post via S.A.E. before your supply of medication has run out.